Why Do I Feel Like I Have to Earn Love?

 I do not have to become someone else to deserve love.

-Many people spend years trying to become enough.
-Healing often begins when they realize they were never lacking in the first place.
-Love becomes less about performance and more about connection.
-Less about proving and more about being.
-Less about earning and more about receiving.
+Many people spend years trying to become "enough."
+Healing often begins when they discover they were never lacking.
+Love becomes less about performance and more about connection, less about proving and more about being, less about earning and more about receiving.

 A Grounded Perspective